ekrsulov/ttpe/doc/docs/types/canvas-elements.md

 # Canvas Elements

-Canvas elements are the fundamental building blocks of the Vectornest canvas.
+Canvas elements are the fundamental building blocks of the VectorNest canvas.
 Every shape, path, or group on the canvas is represented by a strongly-typed element.

 ## Element Type Hierarchy